Shelley Long: Film

 While appearing on Cheers, Long continued to appear in motion pictures.
 In 1984, she was nominated for a Best Leading Actress Golden Globe for her performance in Irreconcilable Differences.
 She also starred in the comedies The Money Pit and Outrageous Fortune.
 She was offered lead roles in Working Girl, Jumpin' Jack Flash, and My Stepmother Is an Alien but did not accept them.

 On August 12, 1986, Long signed a production agreement with The Walt Disney Studios through Itsbinso Long Inc. to produce three films for the Walt Disney Pictures and Touchstone Films labels.

 Post-Cheers projects (1987–1994)

 Long's first post-Cheers project was Hello Again, a comedy about a housewife who is brought back from the dead.
 This was followed by Troop Beverly Hills, a comedy about another housewife who takes leadership of a 'Wilderness Girl' troop to bond with her daughter and distract herself from divorce proceedings.
 Neither film was successful with critics or at the box office.
+Up to this day, Troop Beverly Hills has since acquired a cult following as a 1980s children's film.